mypdns/matrix/CONTRIBUTING.md

 [comment](#issue-comment)

-We prefer you upload your fresh screenshot directly to us, as hotlinking screenshots is bad in most ways, such as 3rd party tracking and other user data collection and tracking cookies.
+We prefer you upload your fresh screenshot directly to us, as hot-linking screenshots is bad in most ways, such as 3rd party tracking and other user data collection and tracking cookies.
 Minimize the number of hotlinks used, it's not forbidden as long this won't be abused.
-There are also cases where people simply block all 3rd party contents, they are not able to see any hotlinked contents.
+There are also cases where people simply block all 3rd party contents, they are not able to see any hot-linked contents.

 ### New code
 If you feel like adding new code or modifying existing code to make it run